Remote Procedure Call Identity Squashing via x.509 Certificate Fields

 specified in this document to accommodate new forms of user identity.

-* New identity types must define an ASN.1 module
+* New identity types MUST define an ASN.1 module.

-* Must request IANA OID allocation
+* New identity types MUST request an IANA OID allocation.

-* Should provide examples and test vectors
+* New identity types SHOULD provide examples and test vectors.

 5. Client Certificate Generation